tthorntone/AdNauseam-Wiki/Filter-syntax-extensions.md

 µBlock supports most of [Adblock Plus filter syntax](https://adblockplus.org/en/filter-cheatsheet).
 However µBlock does not support some very specific case, and also added its own extensions to ABP filter syntax.

+### Not supported

+`document`:

+Not supported.
+The purpose of the `document` option is to disable µBlock completely.
+The reason it is not supported is to be sure that users explicitly disable µBlock themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.

 ### Extended syntax

 µBlock extends Adblock Plus filter syntax.